mpdf/mpdf.github.io/what-else-can-i-do/floating-blocks.md

 Margin-right can still be set for a float:right and vice-versa.

-<div class="alert alert-info" role="alert"><strong>Note:</strong> The width that is set defines the width of the content-box.
+<div class="alert alert-info" role="alert">**Note:** The width that is set defines the width of the content-box.
 So if you have two floats with width=50% and either of them has padding, margin or border, they will not fit together on the page.</div>

 # Clear